getify/foi-lang/README.md

     However, **Foi** does recognize a valid subset of conditional "early return" use-cases.
 In fact, **Foi** insists that they should be elevated to be visible and obvious in the function declaration header, rather than buried in the middle of the function body.

     These are basically conditions that can be checked before the function has even been fully invoked (but its arguments are computed and known); they do not require any internal function state to evaluate.
-In other words, these are "preconditions" that, if not met, obviate the need to run the the function; its result (fixed or error) can be statically determined.
+In other words, these are "preconditions" that, if not met, obviate the need to run the function; its result (fixed or error) can be statically determined.

     For example, a function may return an error (via `Left` monadic value) if the arguments passed in are invalid/insufficient for the function's expectations. **Note:** This is a runtime scenario, orthogonal to a static type mismatch the compiler could have discovered and failed a build.
 Another example is a "base condition" in a recursive function.